On a tip from Pat, at seven thirty this evening, Alan and I pile into a pulmonia and tell the driver – “Dolphina’s por favor …”

 An English speaking Mexican promoter jumps on a wall in front of us and introduces his friends – cliff divers traveling to Acapulco.

 While he promotes, a second tiny diver ascends stairs to the top of the rock, takes the single torch from his friend already there and lights another for his left hand.
-He then walks on the fence railing using both torches as sparklers.
-He creeps to the edge of the railing, balances himself, and finally jumps out into space, holding his two arms out with a burning torch in each hand.
+He then walks on the fence railing using both torches to guide his way.
+He creeps to the edge of the railing, stops and balances himself, then finally jumps out into space, holding his two arms out with a torch in each hand.

 He disappears into the dark water, out of our sight.
 We look for him to surface but don’t see him as the crowd disperses when the dive is over.